Sirkiband: Present circumstances

 The majority of the Sirkiband are still involved with the manufacture of straw items.
 Like many North Indian artisan castes, they have seen a decline in their economic circumstances.
 As an almost entirely landless community, most are now employed as landless agricultural labourers.
 A good many have now emigrated to the urban areas of Haryana, where they are employed as daily wage labourers.

 The Sirkibands are Hindu, and their main tribal deities are Gugga Pir and Shitala Mata.
 Their customs are similar to other Haryana Hindus.

 In Punjab, the community are strictly endogamous, and practice clan exogamy.
-Their clans are known as gotras, the main ones being the Jhanaodia, Lakhewale, Labana, Chauhan, Rane and Rathore.
+Their clans are known as gotras, the main ones being the Jhanaodia, Lakhewale, Labana, Chauhan, Rane, Ratrana and Rathore.
 A small number of the Punjab Sirkiband are now Sikh.
 Most Sirkiband are still involved in their traditional occupation of manufacturing straw mats.
 A greater number are now daily wage labourers.
 A few have been given land by the government, but their holdings are extremely small.